 Understanding Your Stage of Endometrial Cancer

-Stage is the word doctors use to describe where the tumor is and how far the cancer has spread.
+Stage is the word doctors use to describe where the tumor is in your body and how far the cancer has spread.
+The stage defines the location or locations of the cancer.
 Doctors use the stage to describe what was found in and around the uterus during surgery.
 Endometrial cancer is usually staged after surgery ("surgically staged"), by examining the removed uterus and lymph nodes in the pathology lab.

 The most commonly used systems to stage endometrial cancer�are the FIGO staging system, developed by the International Federation of Gynecology and Obstetrics, and the AJCC system, developed by the American Joint Committee on Cancer, called TNM staging.
 The two systems are much the same.�The AJCC TNM system was updated in 2010 and is described here: